catamphetamine/libphonenumber-js/README.md

 And then run it like `npm run libphonenumber-metadata`.

-The first argument is the output metadata file path. `--countries` argument is a comma-separated list of the required countries. `--extended` argument may be passed to increase the precision of the phone number validation function but at the same time it will enlarge the resulting metadata size approximately twice.
+The first argument is the output metadata file path. `--countries` argument is a comma-separated list of the required countries (if `--countries` is omitted then all countries are included). `--extended` argument may be passed to increase the precision of phone number validation but at the same time it will enlarge the resulting metadata size approximately twice.

 Then use the generated `metadata.min.json` with the `libphonenumber-js/custom` functions